eslint/eslint/docs/src/rules/newline-before-return.md

 ## When Not To Use It

 You can safely disable this rule if you do not have any strict conventions about whitespace before `return` statements.

+## Version

+This rule was introduced in ESLint 2.3.0.